1597028/rlp_farmerdrone/README.md

 |     5 |          2 |             1 |          2 |             2 |                       75% |
 |     6 |          2 |             1 |          2 |             1 |                       50% |

+The main reason why our computer vision detection algorithm sometimes fails is because the drone's movement is sequential and sometimes it takes pictures of the animals halfway, so they cannot be fully recognized.

 # Created 3D Pieces <a name="9"></a>
 The following parts have been designed using TinkerCad software, the files can be found in the "models/drone_parts" folder.
 | Body | Propellers | Motor |